influxdata/telegraf/plugins/secretstores/systemd/README.md

 Credential secret file '/var/lib/systemd/credential.secret' is not located on encrypted media, using anyway.
 ```

-You should now have a file named `http_user` that contains the encrypted
+You should now have a file named `http_user` containing the encrypted username.
-username.
-Please note that systemd credentials are named, so the name
+Please note that systemd credentials are named such that the name `http_user`
-`http_user` is also stored in the file.
-The secret-store later provides
+is also stored in the file.
+The secret-store later provides the secret using
-the secret using this name as the secret's key.
+this name as the secret's key.

 You can explicitly name credentials using the `--name` parameter, however,
 in the interest of simplicity, you should follow the filename equals the